-While Sony have been hitting it out of the park with efforts like Horizon: Zero Dawn and Uncharted 4, Microsoft’s unit-shifting mainstays have underwhelmed.
+While Sony have been hitting it out of the park with efforts like Horizon: Zero Dawn, God of War, Spider-Man, and Uncharted 4, Microsoft’s unit-shifting mainstays have underwhelmed.
 It might not have helped itself by trying to bring about the death of the “true” exclusive with its Play Anywhere feature.
 Of all the games available on the system, it only has just over thirty that you can’t find anywhere else.
 To make matters worse, they’re mostly Kinect titles.

 In addition, we’re avoiding remasters and collections, so Rare Replay and The Master Chief Collection don’t make the cut (as good as they are).
-This is also an updating list – if something like Sea of Thieves delivers on its promise, it will be added.
+This is also an updating list – if something like whatever their new studios have cooking up delivers on their promise, it will be added.

-12. Ryse: Son of Rome
+15. Ryse: Son of Rome

 An Xbox One launch title, Ryse looked like the next generation of console gaming had arrived without necessarily playing like it.
 It’s a visual feast which lacks any real meat, turning to repetitive combat far too often.

 There’s nothing wrong with that if a murderthon is what you’re after, something which Ryse will oblige in bringing to you in spades.
 Its Roman setting is well-realised and its characters relatively well fleshed-out, though you may walk away from it still feeling peckish.

-11. Halo Wars 2
+14. Halo Wars 2

 The sequel to the beloved RTS original on Xbox 360, Halo Wars 2 might have launched to a bit of a whimper, but it’s hard to deny its charms.
 It can’t hold a candle to almost any RTS on PC, but it bridges a gap between hardcore and casual strategy games well enough to appeal to players of both.

 It isn’t going to change the lives of RTS, or even Halo, fans, but if you’re looking to scratch an RTS itch from the comfort of your couch with some competent gamepad controls, you will most likely be satisfied.

-9. D4: Dark Dreams Don’t Die
+13. D4: Dark Dreams Don’t Die

 Madder than the Mad Hatter after stubbing his toe, D4: Dark Dreams Don’t Die isn’t going to be for everyone.
 It graduated from the school of lunacy as Deadly Premonition, which is probably explained by it also being developed by Access Games and executive produced by SWERY.